 The art and practice of planning and projecting ideas and experiences with visual and textual content.
 The form of the communication can be physical or virtual, and may include images, words, or graphic forms.

-To contrast that, Eric Bieller, the creator of the UI Design Course at CareerFoundry says that:
+To contrast that, Eric Bieller, the creator of the UI Design Program at CareerFoundry says that:

 To break this down even further, let’s jump into what each designer might be doing during a typical workday.

-A day in the life of a Graphic Designer
+2. A day in the life of a graphic designer

 To give you an idea of what a day in the life of a graphic designer might look like, I’ve listed below the main tools a graphic designer might use in a typical working day and the tasks which will occupy most of their time.